rcbops/rpc-openstack/README.md

 # Ansible Playbooks

-RPCO carries serveral playbooks that run in additional to the OpenStack-Ansible playbooks.
+RPCO carries several playbooks that run in additional to the OpenStack-Ansible playbooks.
 These playbooks can be found in the rpcd/playbooks directory.

 * `elasticsearch.yml` - deploys an elasticsearch host